davesmeghead/visonic/README.md

 It tries to connect in Powerlink mode by default (unless you set force_standard to 'yes').

-Set debug to 'yes' or 'no' to output more or less in the log file.
+- 'motion_off' is in seconds, it is the time to keep the zone trigger True after it is triggered.
+There will not be another trigger for that sensor within this time period.

-Language can be either EN for English or NL for Dutch
+- 'language' can be either EN for English or NL for Dutch
+- 'force_standard' determine whether it tries to connect in Powerlink mode or just goes to Standard

-sync_time attempts to synchronise the time between the device you run HA on and the alarm panel
+- 'sync_time' attempts to synchronise the time between the device you run HA on and the alarm panel

-motion_off is in seconds, it is the time to keep the zone trigger True after it is triggered
+- 'allow_remote_arm' determines whether the panel can be armed from within HA
+- 'allow_remote_disarm' determines whether the panel can be disarmed from within HA
+- 'override_code' If in Powerlink mode then this is not used.
+If in Standard mode, then this is the 4 digit code used to arm and disarm.
+If in Standard mode and the override_code is not set then you will have to enter your 4 digit code every time you arm and disarm.
+It depends on how secure you make your system and how much you trust it!

 ### Running it in Home Assistant
 Put the files in your custom_components directory that is within your HA config directory.
-You will need some python libraries installing
+I have included the python library REQUIREMENTS in visonic.py but in case that doesn't work you would need to install some python libraries yourself:
 ```
 sudo pip3 install pyserial
-sudo pip3 install datetime
+sudo pip3 install python-datetime
 sudo pip3 install pyserial_asyncio
 ```

+You can force it in to Standard mode.
+If the plugin connects in Powerlink mode then it automatically gets the user codes from the panel to arm and disarm.
+If the plugin connects in Standard mode then you must provide the user code to arm and disarm.
+You can either use 'override_code' in the HA configuration or manually enter it each time.
+If the mode stays at Download for more than 5 minutes then something has gone wrong.

 ## Notes
-- You need to specify either a USB connection or a TCP connection.
+- You need to specify either a USB connection or a TCP connection as the device type, this setting is mandatory.
 - For Powerlink mode to work the enrollment procedure has to be followed.
 If you don't enroll the Powerlink on the PowerMax the binding will operate in Standard mode.
 On the newer software versions of the PowerMax the Powerlink enrollment is automatic, and the binding should only operate in 'Powerlink' mode (if enrollment is successful).
 - You can force the binding to use the Standard mode.
 In this mode, the binding will not download the alarm panel setup and so the binding will not know what your PIN code is for example.
 - An HA Event 'alarm_panel_state_update' is sent through HA for:
     - 1 is a zone update, 2 is a panel update, 3 is a panel update AND the alarm is active!!!!!
     - The data associated with the event is { 'condition': X }   where X is 1, 2 or 3
     - I may add more information to the event later if required
+- You should be able to stop and start your HA.
+Once you manage to get it in to Powerlink mode then it should keep working through restarting HA, this is because the powerlink code has successfully registered with the panel.

 ## What it doesn't do in Home Assistant